Farm-to-Mailbox Certified Organic Microgreen 3/6 Month Subscription (INCLUDES premium shipping)

-Elevate your home cooking by subscribing to our Seasonal Flavors™ organic microgreen subscription service.
-Each month you will receive a hand-selected variety of microgreens that pairs perfectly with your favorite seasonal and holiday dishes.
+Bring our small indoor farm into your home with our Farm-to-Mailbox microgreen subscription.
+Each month you will receive a hand-selected variety of microgreens that pairs perfectly with your everyday eating or your favorite seasonal dishes.

 Subscriptions are sent at the start of each month.
 Order by the 20th to begin receiving your subscription next month.

-Our Seasonal Flavors™ subscription allows you to sample our most popular microgreens, some of our favorites, and even some new varieties that are exclusive only to subscribers.
+Our Farm-to-Mailbox subscription allows you to sample our most popular microgreens, some of our favorites, and even some new varieties that are exclusive only to subscribers.

 Each shipment is carefully packed to ensure fresh arrival in the summer heat or winter freeze.
 With each monthly delivery, you will receive:

-- 4 oz (for Salads & Sides) or 8 oz (for Everyday Gourmet) of freshly harvested certified organic microgreens, including at least 4 different varieties
+- 1/4 Pound (for Salads & Sides) or 1/2 Pound (for Everyday Gourmet) of freshly harvested certified organic microgreens, including at least 4 different varieties

 - Delicious recipes that help you use our microgreens to enhance your favorite seasonal and holiday dishes

-Treat yourself to the Seasonal Flavors™ microgreen subscription.
-For summer celebrations, winter holidays, family feasts, and birthdays, you’ll always have microgreens to make memories with each meal.
+Bring our small indoor farm into your home with our Farm-to-Mailbox microgreen subscription.
+For everyday eating, summer celebrations, winter holidays, family feasts, and birthdays, you’ll always have microgreens to make memories with each meal.

 All our microgreens are USDA Certified Organic by Pennsylvania Certified Organic (PCO).